Rescue effort to save pets left behind in Iceland town evacuated by volcano threat

 Every resident of an Icelandic town was evacuated due to a volcano.
 Daring rescuers went back to save the pets

-Many pets were rescued from the town following threats of an ‘imminent’ eruption
+Cats, dogs, hamsters and even hens were at the centre of rescue efforts, reports Barney Davis from Iceland

-Hundreds of pets have been rescued from Iceland’s town of Grindavik, after they were separated from their owners amid threats of an imminent volcanic eruption.
+Hundreds of pets have been rescued from Iceland’s town of Grindavik, after they were separated from their owners over threats of an imminent volcanic eruption.

-Over four thousand people have been evacuated from the town of Grindavik amid an “imminent risk” of a volcanic eruption.

-Among the chaos, some residents were given just minutes to collect their belongings and leave the place they’d called home.

-However, charities and other organisations stepped in to save the day as many happy reunions took place amid the bittersweet circumstances of evacuation.
+Charities and other organisations stepped in to save the day as many happy reunions took place amid the bittersweet circumstances.

-She reports that many pets were traumatised and “having trouble eating, or peeing and pooping.”
-She reports one cat in particular suffered from “after-tremor shakes” for 24 hours.
+She reports that many pets were traumatised and “having trouble eating, or peeing and pooping”.
+She said one cat in particular suffered from “after-tremor shakes” for 24 hours.

 “Some of the cats are still there,” she said.
 “They are hiding in the cracks after the earthquake, because it’s warm there.
 What happens if the lava bursts through?”

-The Dog and Cat Hotel in Asbru, run by Harpa Lind, Sæunn Hermannsdóttir and Elmar Magnússon, have been offering free stays for animals that couldn’t go with their parents.
+The Dog and Cat Hotel in Asbru, run by Harpa Lind, Sæunn Hermannsdóttir and Elmar Magnússon, have been offering free stays for animals that couldn’t go with their owners.

-Matthias and Lana Jonsson were reunited with their pugs Mafia and Maria after an excruciating 11 days when they were given just ten minutes to leave their home.
+Matthias and Lana Jonsson were reunited with their pugs Mafia and Maria after an excruciating 11 days when they were given just 10 minutes to leave their home.

 The couple were forced to stay at a hotel that didn’t accept pets but instead were able to give them up to the Dog and Cat Hotel who were offering lodgings for free to 30 cats and 20 dogs.